Vegan Saffron Buns and The Great Cornish Bake Off

 Adapted from Saffron Cake by Pamela Pascoe in Cousin Jennie's Cook Book

-As the fresh yeast is bought from my local baker, just a two minute walk away and the wholemeal flour comes from Cotehele Mill, not far away in the Tamar Valley, I am entering these vegan Cornish saffron buns into Shop Local over at Elizabeth’s Kitchen Diary.
+The fresh yeast was bought from my local baker, just a two minute walk away.
+The wholemeal flour comes from Cotehele Mill, not far away in the Tamar Valley.
+So, I’m entering these vegan Cornish saffron buns into Shop Local over at Elizabeth’s Kitchen Diary.

 As this was our very own Liskeard Bake Off, I’m going to be cheeky and enter my Liskeard Bun into Treat Petite which is all about The Great British Bake Off, this month.
 I’m hoping Kat at The Baking Explorer and CakeyBoi will allow it.

-And third saffron buns also go towards the ever groaning table at Tea Time Treats which this month is all about Summer Baking.
-Hosted by Karen of Lavender and Lovage and Janie of The Hedge Combers.
+Thirdly, my vegan saffron buns go towards the ever groaning table at Tea Time Treats which this month is all about Summer Baking.

-Whilst not strictly a cake, saffron buns are also called saffron cakes down here in Cornwall and they are ideal portable picnic fare, so I’m hoping they will be eligible for Love Cake over at JibberJabberUK where the theme is Pack me a Picnic.
+Whilst not strictly a cake, saffron buns are also called saffron cakes down here in Cornwall.
+They’re ideal portable picnic fare, so I’m hoping they’ll be eligible for Love Cake over at JibberJabberUK where the theme is Pack me a Picnic.

 Other recipes for yeasted fruit buns you might like